 Neighborhood: Downtown Sausalito (Ferry Pier).
 Lappert’s Ice Cream Website is here.
 Street parking and city lots 2 blocks away.

 Lappert’s Ice Cream

-A Classification Problem: We include Lappert’s Ice Cream on our “Best Cafes, Diners and Deli’s List” even though they don’t serve lunch per se because, well, we couldn’t leave them out of our dining charts and they certainly don’t serve dinner and wow, that ice cream is really good and… You get the idea.
+A Classification Problem: We include Lappert’s Ice Cream on our “Best Cafes, Diners and Deli’s List” even though they don’t serve lunch in recognition of their importance in the Sausalito food scene.

 Something else that people should know about Lappert’s Ice Cream?
-Upset that they don’t have organic probiotic polenta yogurt?
+Upset that they don’t have organic probiotic quinoa non-GMO polenta yogurt with flax seeds sprinkled on top?
 Disagree with any of our suggestions?
 Please let us know!